 So nic users keep themselves in check with self-titration.
 But getting nicotine from a cigarette is a little more complicated.
 Between tobacco itself and the tobacco companies, cigarettes are built to deliver a supercharged dose of nicotine to the brain.

-Aside from nicotine, cigarettes contain other things that hyperpower the nicotine delivery of the smoke.
-Monoamine oxidase inhibitors (MAOI’s) combine with nicotine to produce a reinforcing effect in the brain that makes us want more nicotine more often.
+Aside from nicotine, cigarettes contain other chemicals that hyperpower the nicotine delivery of the smoke.
+Monoamine oxidase inhibitors (MAOI’s) combine with nicotine to produce a reinforcing effect in the brain that makes users want more nicotine more often.

 That may all change soon though.
-In July, FDA Commissioner Scott Gottlieb announced that the agency was beginning research on a plan to reduce the nicotine in cigarettes to a level low enough that they wouldn’t be addictive at all.
+In July 2017, FDA Commissioner Scott Gottlieb announced that the agency was beginning research on a plan to reduce the nicotine in cigarettes to a level so low that they wouldn’t be addictive at all.

-The theory is that eliminating cigarettes’ addictive potential while allowing high-nicotine alternatives like e-cigarettes and NRT products to remain on the market, many smokers would migrate to the low-risk alternatives — and new smokers would never get addicted to cigarettes at all.
+TThe theory is that by eliminating cigarettes’ addictive potential while allowing high-nicotine alternatives like e-cigarettes and NRT products to remain on the market, many smokers would migrate to the low-risk alternatives.
+And proponents of the plan say that new smokers would never get addicted to cigarettes at all.

 Gottlieb’s plan faces many challenges.
 First, it will take a long time — and that means the plan will have to be carried out by future administrations and FDA regulators.
 And to make it possible, the FDA would have to show that it could enforce the rule.
 What would prevent a massive black market of nicotine-filled cigarettes?

 Additionally, serious large-scale trials would have to show real potential for VLNC’s to succeed.
 Finally, Congress could buckle to cigarette industry pressure and amend the Family Smoking Prevention and Tobacco Control Act to eliminate the FDA’s authority to alter the nicotine content at all.